miharekar/slacker/README.md

 You'll also need to install [Crystal](https://crystal-lang.org/).
 It's trivial to do on a [modern computer](https://crystal-lang.org/docs/installation/).

-On a Raspberry Pi you have to install a semi-official older build via [Portalier](http://public.portalier.com/raspbian/).
+On a Raspberry Pi you have to install a semi-official build via [Portalier](http://public.portalier.com/raspbian/).

 ## Usage